Cordona/decentralized-liquidity-management-protocol/README.md

 - Supports potential upgradability
 - Enforces separation of concerns
 - Makes the code more testable

-When working with the codebase, understanding these relationships will help you navigate and modify the protocol more effectively. 🚀

 ### D. Environment Configuration
 -------------------